filecoin-project/filecoin-docs/content/en/store/tools/starling/index.md

 ---
 title: "Starling"
 description: "Starling is a decentralized storage application designed for use in archival settings, where the ability to demonstrate the authenticity of a file over the course of time is of paramount importance."
+lead: "Starling is a decentralized storage application designed for use in archival settings, where the ability to demonstrate the authenticity of a file over the course of time is of paramount importance.
+This guide will quickly set up Starling on your computer."
 draft: false
 images: []
 type: docs